carnivuth/computer_vision/pages/machine_learning_cv/RESNET.md

 ### AVOID THE INFORMATION LOSS

-in order to overcome the limitation of [bottleneck residual blocks](#INCREASING%20DEPTH%20WITH%20BOTTLENECK%20RESIDUAL%20BLOCKS) mobilenet-v2 improved the model by using inverted
+in order to overcome the limitation of [bottleneck residual blocks](#INCREASING%20DEPTH%20WITH%20BOTTLENECK%20RESIDUAL%20BLOCKS) mobilenet-v2 improved the model by using inverted blocks

 ```mermaid
 flowchart TD